eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/acm-disconnected/3-nodes-compact/README.md

 $ oc create -f agent-cluster-install.yaml
 ```

-- Create the `InfraEnv`, which generates the discovery ISO for us to boot the node
+- Create the `InfraEnv`, which generates the discovery ISO for us to boot the nodes
 ```
 $ oc create -f infra-env.yaml
 ```